Cocoanut Grove (Ambassador Hotel): Decor and atmosphere

+Events and guests

 The hotel was close to Hancock Park, and provided a place for its moneyed residents to entertain, dine, and partake in debutante balls.
 As the film industry grew in prestige, the Cocoanut Grove was "responsible for bringing together the worlds of society and show business" according to the hotel's PR director Margaret Tante Burk.
 The hotel's bungalows attracted New York actors visiting Los Angeles to work on films.

 A "great night frolic" in 1922 was produced by Florenz Ziegfeld Jr. and featured dancing girls and the Abe Lyman orchestra.
 Big bands played for New Year's Eve parties, TK and dance contests, in which Joan Crawford and Gloria Swanson famously faced off against each other.
 Hollywood studio heads Charles Chaplin, Jesse Lasky and Louis B. Mayer were frequent judges of the contests.

 Celebrities were safe from photographers at the club, which had a policy forbidding unwanted cameras, and let loose with lavish soirees.
 The club was Hollywood's "first playground of the stars" according to historian Jim Heimann.
 Marion Davies famously rode a white horse through the hotel lobby en route to a costume party at the Cocoanut Grove.
 The Academy Awards were held at the nightclub five times, beginning in 1930.
 Famous bandleaders were heard on live radio broadcasts originating from the club.
 "It was always desirable (to play the Cocoanut Grove)," said bandleader Guy Lombardo.
 "Because it was practically a guarantee that we could do film work during the day then have the great exposure of the coast-to-coast broadcast in the evening."
 Singer Bing Crosby was discovered singing with his band The Rhythm Boys.
 The club was parodied in the 1936 Merrie Melodies cartoon The CooCoo Nut Grove.
 Scenes from the 1937 and 1954 versions of A Star is Born were filmed at the Cocoanut Grove.

 The dinner menu, prepared by chef Henri, would often include citrus fruit and fresh California produce with traditional Continental dishes prepared in a California style.
 During the 1930s, the club saw banquets celebrating the second birthday of Mickey Mouse and feting the athletes of the 1932 Olympics.
 The big bands of Harry James, Horace Heidt and Carmen Cavallero played through World War II when the venue became a favorite of visiting servicemen looking for something glamorous to write home about.